rsk5492/Orb-Gazer-VR/README.md

 * Build the application and save the apk or ipa file.
 * Install the file on your device and enjoy the VR experience.

+## Install the APK

+You can either build your own apk using the process mentioned above or you can use the apk provided and install it.

 ## Preview

 You can check out the gameplay [here](https://www.youtube.com/watch?v=Fa8gR4qqHNo)